Fiolstræde 18: Architecture

 Fiolstræde 18 is a timber-framed, four-winged complex, constructed with three storeys over a walk-out basement, except for the east wing which is only two storeys tall.
 The facades towards the two streets are finished with yellow plastering, with green-painted window frames and doors.
-They are crowned by thjree three-bay, gabled walldormers, two towards Fiolstræde and one towards Krystalgade.
+They are crowned by three three-bay, gabled wall dormers, two towards Fiolstræde and one towards Krystalgade.
 The corner of the building is chamfered at street level (ground floor and exposed part of the basement).
 The upper floors are supported by a wooden pillar at the corner.
 The green-painted main entrance is located in tFiolstræde.
 Another entrance door in Krystalgade has been removed.
 The roof is clad in red tiles.

 Today

 The ground floor and basement of the building is divided into two two-storey shops.
-The three upper floors are divided into five residential apaertments, two on the first and second floors and one in the garret.
+The three upper floors are divided into five residential apartments, two on the first and second floors and one in the garret.